harness/developer-hub/docs/chaos-engineering/chaos-faults/gcp/gcp-vm-instance-stop.md

 id: gcp-vm-instance-stop
 title: GCP VM instance stop
 ---

-- It powers off of a GCP VM instance by instance name or list of instance names before bringing it back to the running state after the specified chaos duration.
+GCP VM instance stop powers off from a GCP VM instance using the instance name (or a list of instance names) before for a specific duration.
-- It checks the performance of the application/process running on the VM instance.
+- This fault checks the performance of the application (or process) running on the VM instance.
-- When the `MANAGED_INSTANCE_GROUP` is `enable`, the fault doesn't start the instances after chaos.
-It checks the instance group for new instances.
+- When the `MANAGED_INSTANCE_GROUP` environment variable is set to `enable`, the fault does not start the instances after chaos.
+Instead, the fault checks the instance group for new instances.

 ![GCP VM Instance Stop](./static/images/gcp-vm-instance-stop.png)